madeofpendletonwool/PinePods/README.md

 - [ ] MFA Logins - Github integration and local MFA (OAuth)
 - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider.
 Part of OAuth and MFA)
 - [ ] GUI Wrapper for App
-  - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
+  - [x] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
+  - [x] Options to create API keys on the web client as well as ability to remove them
   - [ ] Linux App
     - [ ] Flatpak
     - [ ] Snap
     - [ ] PyPi